ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 The number of the mongodb replica set members.
 Default is 3.
 Set to 1 for SNO Cluster.
 - Environment Variable: `MONGODB_REPLICAS`
 - Default Value: `3`

-### mas_instance_id
-The instance ID of Maximo Application Suite that the MongoCfg configuration will target.
-If this or `mas_config_dir` are not set then the role will not generate a MongoCfg template.

-- Environment Variable: `MAS_INSTANCE_ID`
-- Default Value: None

-### mas_config_dir
-Local directory to save the generated MongoCfg resource definition.
-This can be used to manually configure a MAS instance to connect to the Mongo cluster, or used as an input to the [suite_config](suite_config.md) role.
-If this or `mas_instance_id` are not set then the role will not generate a MongoCfg template.

-- Environment Variable: `MAS_CONFIG_DIR`
-- Default Value: None

 Example Playbook
 ----------------